 Adult Mesenchymal Stem Cells to Reduce Disease and Augment Repair: Another experimental approach being tested in clinical trials is similar to HSCT, except that the individual’s immune cells are not destroyed or replaced.
 An individual’s own mesenchymal stem cells are isolated from the bone marrow or blood stream and multiplied in the lab, and then re-introduced in greater numbers into their body.
 This approach is being tested in several clinical trials including:

-• A small, open-label, phase I clinical trial at Cleveland Clinic is testing the ability of an individual’s own mesenchymal stem cells to both inhibit immune mechanisms and to augment intrinsic tissue repair processes in people with relapsing forms of MS. They are given intravenously (infused into the vein).
-This study is led by Dr. Jeffrey A. Cohen and supported by the Congressionally Directed Medical Research Programs.
+• A small, open-label, phase I clinical trial at Cleveland Clinic tested the ability of an individual’s own mesenchymal stem cells to both inhibit immune mechanisms and to augment intrinsic tissue repair processes in people with relapsing forms of MS. They were given intravenously (infused into the vein).
+This study was led by Dr. Jeffrey A. Cohen and supported by the Congressionally Directed Medical Research Programs.
 The National MS Society provided support for a pilot study related to this trial to compare stem cells from people with MS and controls without MS, looking at how the cells survive and function, to enhance understanding from this stem cell trial.
-THIS TRIAL IS ONGOING AND NOT RECRUITING ADDITIONAL PARTICIPANTS.
+This trial, which was not designed to determine benefits, was completed and preliminary results were presented in September 2014, suggesting that this approach was safe and warrants a phase 2 trial, which is now in planning stages.
+THIS PLANNED TRIAL IS NOT YET RECRUITING ADDITIONAL PARTICIPANTS.

 • A small, open label, phase I stem cell trial has begun at the Tisch MS Research Center of New York using individuals’own mesenchymal stem cells to derive more specific stem cells called “neural progenitor cells.”
 The cells are expanded in the laboratory and then injected into the space around the spinal cord (intrathecal).
 The goal is to inhibit immune mechanisms and to augment tissue repair.
 INITIAL PARTICIPANTS ARE BEING RECRUITED FROM EXISTING PATIENTS OF THE TISCH PRACTICE IN NEW YORK CITY.